 - review the feedback provided by the Committee and discuss with colleagues, collaborators and supervisors where appropriate;

 - depending on the nature of the feedback, consider whether it is possible to make the suggested changes to the study, or whether the project could be adapted to satisfy the Committee's concerns;

-- contact the BSREC Secretary if you would like to discuss the concens raised, further.
+- contact the BSREC Secretary if you would like to discuss the concerns raised further.

-Please note, although the Committee will aim to provide guidance and suggestions where possible, it is not the role of the Ethics Committee ot rewrite or redesign the study for researchers.
+Please note, although the Committee will aim to provide guidance and suggestions where possible, it is not the role of the Ethics Committee to rewrite or redesign the study for researchers.

-Where applicants wish to submit a revised application in response to a 'no opinion', this will be reviewed as a new application.
+Where applicants wish to submit a revised application in response to a 'unable to provide an opinion' outcome, this will be reviewed as a new application.
 This means you will need to bear in mind the Committee meeting dates when planning the resubmission.